 Following the Understanding and Examining the Digital Advocacy Pioneers workshop in September 2018 at the University of Portsmouth, Nina Hall (Johns Hopkins University) and James prepared a special issue of the Journal of Information Technology and Politics (2020) — Innovation and adaptation throughout the digital eras.

 James has experience of working with industry, carrying out social media research with the BBC World Service and the British Council.
-He has been a guest contributor for openDemocracy and the Political Studies Association blog and has discussed digital politics on BBC Radio Scotland, BBC Radio Solent, and Inter TV.
+He has been a guest contributor for openDemocracy and the Political Studies Association blog and has provided commentary on digital politics for BBC Radio Scotland, the Financial Times, and Newsweek.
 James maintains a personal research site at jameswilldennis.com and can be found on Twitter at @jameswilldennis.

 James welcomes proposals from prospective PhD candidates interested in political communication, digital journalism and the changing news media environment, and social media and political participation.